alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - The deployment will take around 10 minutes to complete.

-### Generate temporary SAS token
-- Once the deployment in complete, generate a new account-level SAS token with read-only access to the DSG artifacts storage account in the Safe Haven Management Test subscription by running the following commands from the `data-safe-haven/new_dsg_environment/dsg_deploy_scripts/` directory.
-  - `Import-Module ./GenerateSasToken.psm1 -Force` (the `-Force` flag ensure that the module is reloaded)
-  - `New-AccountSasToken "<shm-subscription-name>" "RG_DSG_ARTIFACTS" "<shm-artifact-storage-account>"  Blob,File Service,Container,Object "rl"  (Get-AzContext).Subscription.Name` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.
-Append the SAS token generated earlier (starts `?sv=`, with no surrounding quotes)

 ### Configuration on Domain Controller

 - Connect to the **DSG Domain Controller** via Remote Desktop client over the VPN connection